mamo91/Dongleless-myo/README.md

 #Dongleless Myo
 =======================

-For if you don't have your dongle but just need to control a linux system anyway.
+For if you don't have your dongle but just need to control a linux system anyway, with a different dongle or you computer's built in bluetooth.